 Retention in a slow global economy may not seem important for many organizations.
 However, research is replete with studies on the cost-effectiveness of keeping skilled employees rather than looking for new and cheaper labor.

 Ramlall (2004) states the loss to a company of a critical employee is equivalent to one year’s pay and benefits at a minimum and two years’ pay and benefits as a maximum.

 There is a serious cost to skilled or critical employee turnover, even in a stagnant economy.
 One should argue that it is even more important to keep these individuals during such hard times.

-While there seems to be many potential employees available, skilled individuals are still in high demand.
+While there seem to be many potential employees available, skilled individuals are still in high demand.
 Pay and benefits are not the only reasons people stay with an organization.
-The ability to keep up with new methods and technology are critical as employees continue to improve upon their skills.
+The ability to keep up with new methods and technology is critical as employees continue to improve upon their skills.